🚨 24/7 Emergency Service Available

 → Car exhaust (attached garages)

-Types of CO Detectors (Honest Comparison)
+Types of CO Detectors (Honest Comparision)

 We're not here to upsell you.
-Here's what each type actually offers—you decide what makes sense for your home.
+Here's what each type actually offers - you decide what makes sense for your home.

 Battery-Powered